EvanGCowan/azure-network-protocols/README.md

 <img width="1660" alt="Screenshot 2023-08-22 at 10 48 40 AM" src="https://github.com/EvanGCowan/azure-network-protocols/assets/142631599/6f520d99-0973-4689-94cd-7349dd3c248f">
 </p>
 <p>
-I log back into the domain controller to create a file.
+As a domain admin, I log into the domain controller to create a file to be shared on the network with the users.
+The purpose is to show that I can create a document to share with the users of the network but make it to where they can only read the document and not modify it.
 </p>
 <br />